Changissnz/selfinterest/README.md

 designated words for the statement in many languages and if that is that, there would not be anything else to write about on this truth.
-If the source of phenomenon for the action, this action being a reaction, cannot be identified, it must be unequivocally believed that all sentient actions are, in fact, reactions, so every sentient being is rightfully a reactionary agent of the time, without origin, passive to the circumstances, and arguably so far as being completely under nature as opposed to nurture, for the nurture was spurred by circumstances not engineered or fully selected out of the possibilities and so must be effect from nature.
+If the source of phenomenon for the action, this action being a reaction, cannot be identified, it must be unequivocally believed that all sentient actions are, in fact, reactions, so every sentient being is rightfully a reactionary agent of any time, without origin, passive to the circumstances, and arguably so far as being completely under nature as opposed to nurture, for the nurture was spurred by circumstances not engineered or fully selected out of the possibilities and so must be effect from nature.
+What is more, for the sake of self-empowerment and independence, one and the same, actions taken without the source being known for them must be believed to be entirely spurred from the self, free from influence and done especially out of the decision encompassed by a constantly equal pool of choice, which is questionable.